Skip to content

 For more details on thermal desorption, please see EPA’s A Citizen’s Guide to Thermal Desorption.

+The soil is heated in the dryer drum to 700° Fahrenheit to remove the contaminants, which are discharged to the baghouse as vapors and fine particulate.
 A baghouse uses filter bags to filter gases and fine particulate.
 Filtered gases are pulled out of the baghouse by a fan into the secondary treatment unit (thermal oxidizer).
+The thermal oxidizer heats up to 1,400°-1,600° destroying organic vapors.
+Gases that are emitted are monitored in accordance with the permit issued by DEC’s Division of Air Quality.

 Fine material from the baghouse filters is mixed back with the soil and both go to a conditioner that cools and rehydrates the treated soil.
+The soil then moves onto a radial stacker which creates a stockpile on a steel plate pad.
+The post-treated soil storage cells are covered with polyethylene liners when treated soil is not being actively stacked.

-Once the soil analytical test results show that the soil has been successfully remediated, it can be returned to the original contaminated site or stockpile at the facility for use by other contractors for projects.
+The soil remains on the pad until post-treatment sample results demonstrate that the soil meets the most stringent cleanup levels for the contaminants of concern.
+Once the soil analytical test results show that the soil has been successfully remediated, it can be returned to the original contaminated site or stockpiled at the facility for use by other contractors for projects.

 The DEC Contaminated Sites Program’s regulatory authority to review and approve of offsite and portable treatment facilities is 18 AAC 75.365 and 18 AAC 78.273.
 Operations plans are reviewed according to these regulations and the Operation Requirements for Soil Treatment Facilities (DEC 2013) guidance adopted by regulation.

-Secondly, following the treatment of each batch of soil, STT will submit analytical results of post-treatment samples to DEC for review and comparison with the most stringent cleanup levels before the soil can be released.
+Secondly, following the treatment of each batch of soil, the facility will submit analytical results of post-treatment samples to DEC for review and comparison with the most stringent cleanup levels before the soil can be released.
 These samples must be collected by an impartial third-party who meets the DEC regulatory requirements of a Qualified Environmental Professional or Qualified Sampler.

-Facility closure requirements are described in regulation and outlined in Section 7 of the Operations Plan.
-STT has conducted a baseline assessment of the property to determine the conditions of the soil and groundwater prior to facility operations.
+Facility closure requirements are described in regulation and outlined in Section 7 of the Operations Plan. ???STT has conducted a baseline assessment of the property to determine the conditions of the soil and groundwater prior to facility operations???.
 At the time of closure, a closure assessment will be conducted within 90 days of the end of the operations.
-STT will provide a work plan for DEC for approval to ensure the assessment meets DEC’s requirements at the time of closure.
+The facility will provide a work plan for DEC for approval to ensure the assessment meets DEC’s requirements at the time of closure.
 The contaminated soil containment cell and post-treatment soil containment will be removed and the underlying soil will be sampled to make sure that it isn’t contaminated.
 An impartial third-party Qualified Environmental Professional will prepare a report for review and approval by the DEC Contaminated Sites Program.
 Any cleanup needed following the closure assessment is required to be completed within two years.

 external link indicator Indicates an external site.